But first thing first, let’s find out what the sales funnel is and why it is so important to use one to get the desired

 - Setting clear goals.
-Before building a sale funnel, the first thing every manager should do is to set explicit goals: how much you want to increase revenue?
+Before building a sale funnel, the first thing every manager should do is to set explicit goals: how much do you want to increase revenue?
 What specific audience do you want to target? etc. Without a clear definition of goals, little can be achieved.

 - Implementing an effective CRM.
 In order to track specific information associated with each potential customer, their movements through the funnel as well as to receive in-depth analytics and statistics to be able to take full control of sales process and design strategies, it is vitally essential to implement an effective CRM.

 - Measuring the process.
-It is critical to measure the data from sales pipeline in order to know what the weak points are and what has to be improved at each stage.
-For keeping detailed metrics on the way the sales funnel performs, sales managers will be able to analyze the number of leads each source produces, a conversion rate of leads to close deals and average sales cycle length, etc.
+It is critical to measure the data from the sales pipeline in order to know what the weak points are and what has to be improved at each stage.
+For keeping detailed metrics on the way the sales funnel performs, sales managers will be able to analyze the number of leads each source produces, the conversion rate of leads to close deals and average sales cycle length, etc.

 - Checking funnel of each agent.
 Sales funnel should be in constant dynamics, that is, to be updated due to the constant changes of deals’ statuses.
-By monitoring agent’s activities, sales manager not only understand whether they are moving to the established goal, but also help each sales representative to analyze their weak points for further improvement.
+By monitoring the agent’s activities, the sales manager not only understands whether they are moving to the established goal but also helps each sales representative to analyze their weak points for further improvement.

 When it comes to sales, success is all about finding prospects who later, by moving through the sales funnel, can be converted into customers.
 Therefore, it is extremely important to organize a strong sales funnel management with the help of which you will be able to track all the data, localize and solve the issues quicker as well as boost your revenue and hit the goals.